deepayan12/direct/README.md

 # DIRECT
 <i>How do we train a classifier from 5 positive points, 1,000 negative points, and 100,000 features?</i>

-DIRECT uses a robust smoothed distribution of the minority class.
-The algorithm is
+DIRECT is a
-* fast
+* fast,
 * parameter-free, and
-* easy to interpret.
+* easy to interpret

+classifier that uses a robust smoothed distribution of the minority class to deal with the limited data.

 <i>Example on the Tumors dataset:</i>
 This is csv file where each row represents the tumor type (first column) and scaled gene expression data (remaining 16,063 columns) for an individual patient (http://portals.broadinstitute.org/cgi-bin/cancer/datasets.cgi).